MicrosoftDocs/azure-docs/articles/hdinsight/monitor-hdinsight.md

 [!INCLUDE [horz-monitor-alerts](~/articles/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-alerts.md)]

+### HDInsight alert rules

 After you enable Azure Monitor integration, you can select **Alerts** in the left navigation for your HDInsight portal page, and then select **Create alert rule** to configure alerts.
-You can base an alert on any Log Analytics query, or use signals from Metrics or the Activity log.
+You can base an alert on any Log Analytics query, or use signals from metrics or the activity log.

-### HDInsight alert rules

-The following table lists example alert rules for HDInsight.
-This is just a suggested list.
-You can set alerts for any metric, log entry, or activity log entry that's listed in the [HDInsight monitoring data reference](monitor-hdinsight-reference.md).
+The following table describes a couple of alert rules for HDInsight.
+These alerts are just examples.
+You can set alerts for any metric, log entry, or activity log entry listed in the [HDInsight monitoring data reference](monitor-hdinsight-reference.md).

 | Alert type | Condition | Description  |
 |:---|:---|:---|